meilisearch/documentation/reference/features/filtering_and_faceted_search.md

 "(genres = comedy OR genres = horror) AND director != 'Jordan Peele'"
 ```

-You can write the same filter using mixing arrays and strings:
+You can write the same filter mixing arrays and strings:

 ```
 [["genres = comedy, genres = horror"], "NOT director = 'Jordan Peele'"]